Updated February 2026 · 15 min read

 Do airlines actually measure carry-on bags?

-It depends.
+It depends on the airline.
 Budget carriers (Ryanair, Spirit, Frontier) use metal sizing cages and check every bag.
 Major carriers (United, Delta, American) rarely measure unless overhead bins are full or your bag is obviously oversized.

 Which dimension matters most?

 Depth.
 Most backpacks fail on depth, not height or width.
-Ryanair’s 7.8″ depth limit eliminates nearly all 40L backpacks.
-United/Delta’s 9″ limit is borderline for many.
-Focus on finding bags with 9″ or less depth for maximum compatibility.
+Ryanair’s 7.8-inch depth limit eliminates nearly all 40L backpacks.
+United and Delta’s 9-inch limit is borderline for many.
+Focus on bags with 9 inches or less depth for maximum compatibility.

 Can I compress my backpack to fit smaller limits?

 Sometimes.
-Bags with compression straps and flexible materials (like the Cotopaxi Allpa 35L) can compress from 10″ to ~9″ depth when not fully packed.
-However, rigid bags like the Osprey Farpoint 40 don’t compress much.
+Bags with compression straps and flexible materials (like the Cotopaxi Allpa 35L) can compress from 10 inches to roughly 9 inches when not fully packed.
+Rigid bags like the Osprey Farpoint 40 compress very little.
 Compression works best when you pack light (70-80% capacity) and use straps aggressively.

 What happens if my bag doesn’t fit?

-You’ll be forced to gate-check it and pay fees: €25-70 for Ryanair, $65-100 for Spirit/Frontier.
-Major carriers usually gate-check for free if bins are full, but they’ll charge if your bag exceeds limits and they catch it early.
+You’ll be forced to gate-check it and pay fees: €25-70 for Ryanair, $65-100 for Spirit and Frontier.
+Major carriers usually gate-check for free if bins are full, but they’ll charge if your bag clearly exceeds limits and they catch it at the gate.

 Are personal item limits different from carry-on limits?

 Yes.
-Personal items (purse, laptop bag, small backpack) have smaller limits, typically 17-18″ height maximum.
-The table above shows carry-on limits, not personal item limits.
+Personal items (purse, laptop bag, small backpack) have smaller limits, typically 17-18 inches height maximum.
+The table above shows carry-on limits only.
 Most travel backpacks (30-45L) are too large for personal item allowances.

 Related Resources

-Note: Airline policies change frequently.
-Always verify current limits on airline websites before travel.
+Last updated: February 2026.
+Airline policies change frequently.
+Always verify current limits on the airline’s website before travel.